vic-ma/howtodismantle.github.io/_posts/2025-11-19-Snow-Business-Like-Data-Business-Peakboard-Meets-Snowflake.md

 It says to get all the columns from the `ACLOG` table in the `DISMANTLEDB` database.

-When you write your SQL statement, make sure you use the correct namespace for the tables you want to access.
-We already provided a default schema in the connection string, so we actually don't need to use the fully qualified name in our SQL statement---as long as we don't need to access any tables outside of the default namespace:
+When you write your own SQL statement, make sure you use the correct namespace for the tables you want to access.
+Our connection string already has a default schema, so technically, we don't need to use the fully qualified name in our SQL statement---as long as we don't need to access any tables outside of the default namespace:
 ```sql
 select * from ACLOG
 ```

-If you need to join other schemas, then prefix them with the database name or adjust the default schema in the connection string, and double-check that the assigned Snowflake role has the necessary privileges.
+If you need to join other schemas, prefix them with the database name or adjust the default schema in the connection string.
+And double-check that the assigned Snowflake role has the necessary privileges.

 ## Write data to a Snowflake database